picosh/git-pr/README.md

 # `pico/git-pr` a self-hosted git collaboration server

 We are trying to build the simplest git collaboration tool.
-The goal is to make self-hosting a git server as simple as running an SSH server and hosting static web assets -- all without sacrificing external collaborators.
+The goal is to make self-hosting a git server as simple as running an SSH server -- all without sacrificing external collaborators time and energy.

 > `git format-patch` isn't the problem and pull requests aren't the solution.